Program Contact: Kori Stewart 203-582-7941

 Progression in the Program

-The Radiologic Sciences Program has both GPA and final course grade requirements.
+The Radiologic Sciences program has both GPA and final course grade requirements.

 A cumulative GPA of 2.50 and a programmatic GPA of 3.00 must be maintained each semester.
 Final course grades of D or F in an RS course are unacceptable.
 Programmatic GPA calculation and final course grade requirements begin with RS 100 and include all RS coursework thereafter.

-Any student who does not maintain GPA requirements or earns a grade of D or F in any RS course will be referred to the Diagnostic Imaging department’s Academic Progression and Retention Committee (APRC) for review.
 Students who fail to meet the minimum cumulative university GPA requirement of 2.50 and/or the minimum programmatic GPA requirement of 3.00 will be subject to sanctions up to and including program dismissal.
 Students who earn a final course grade of D or F for any RS course will be subject to program dismissal.

 Transportation